A Partially Separable Model for Dynamic Valued Networks: ERGM for Networks

-In valued ERGM, the parameter space of $\bm{\eta}$ has to ensure that $P(\bm{y};\bm{\eta})$ is a valid distribution.
-As in \cite{ValuedERGM}, when the range of values for each dyad in the network is $\{0\} \cup \mathbb{N}$, the condition $\exp[\psi(\bm{\eta})] < \infty$ is sufficient to guarantee that $P(\bm{y};\bm{\eta})$ is a valid distribution.
-For binary ERGM, this constraint is not necessary since the sample space is finite.
-Furthermore, the reference functions $h(\bm{y})$ underlie the baseline distribution of dyad values.
-That is when $\bm{\eta} = \bm{0}$, $P(\bm{y};\bm{\eta}) \propto h(\bm{y})$. \cite{ValuedERGM} defined a Poisson-reference ERGM and \cite{ergmcount} defined a Binomial-reference ERGM for valued networks with respective reference functions:
+In valued ERGM \citep{ValuedERGM}, the parameter space of $\bm{\eta}$ has to ensure that $P(\bm{y};\bm{\eta})$ is a valid probability distribution.
+When the range of dyad value in a network is $\mathbb{N}_0$, the condition $\exp[\psi(\bm{\eta})] < \infty$ is sufficient to guarantee that $P(\bm{y};\bm{\eta})$ is a valid distribution.
+Furthermore, the reference function $h(\bm{y})$ underlies a baseline distribution of dyad values.
+That is when $\bm{\eta} = \bm{0}$, $P(\bm{y};\bm{\eta}) \propto h(\bm{y})$.
+Specifically, \cite{ValuedERGM} defined a Poisson-reference ERGM and \cite{ergmcount} defined a Binomial-reference ERGM for valued networks with respective reference functions:

-where $m$ is a known maximum value that each relationship $\bm{y}_{ij} \in \{0,1,\cdots,m\}$ can take in this network.
+where $m$ is a known maximum value that each relationship $\bm{y}_{ij} \in \{0,1,\cdots,m\}$ can take in this network $\bm{y}$.
 For binary ERGM, usually $h(\bm{y}) = 1$ \citep[e.g.,][]{wasserman1996logit, snijders2002markov, snijders2006new, CERGM}.